rabindra1x/rabindra1x/README.md

 ## 💫 About Me:
-👋 Hi, I'm Rabindra Kumar
+👋 Hi, I'm Rabindra Kumar.<br>

-🔭 I’m interested in Data Science, Machine Learning, Artificial Intelligence, and Data Analysis.
+🔭 I’m interested in Data Science, Machine Learning, Artificial Intelligence, and Data Analysis.<br>

-🌱 I’m currently learning AI and Machine Learning algorithms for building smart applications.
+🌱 I’m currently learning AI and Machine Learning algorithms for building smart applications.<br>

-💼 I’ve completed various projects such as Email spam classifier, Cricket score predictor & so many.
+💼 I’ve completed various projects such as Email spam classifier, Cricket score predictor & so many.<br>
 🤝 I’m looking to collaborate on Data Science and AI projects.
-Feel free to connect if you have interesting ideas or need help with data analysis or model building.
+Feel free to connect if you have interesting ideas or need help with data analysis or model building.<br>

-💬 Ask me about Python, Numpy, Pandas, Matplotlib, Seaborn, Streamlit, scikit-learn, and Machine Learning.
+💬 Ask me about Python, Numpy, Pandas, Matplotlib, Seaborn, Streamlit, scikit-learn, and Machine Learning.<br>

-📫 How to reach me: You can connect with me [LinkedIn](https://www.linkedin.com/in/rabindra-kumar-0b7231318/) or [Email](rabindrakumar80834@gmail.com)
+📫 How to reach me: You can connect with me [LinkedIn](https://www.linkedin.com/in/rabindra-kumar-0b7231318/) or [Email](rabindrakumar80834@gmail.com).<br>

-⚡ Fun fact: I enjoy learning new AI technologies and exploring the world of generative AI models.
+⚡ Fun fact: I enjoy learning new AI technologies and exploring the world of generative AI models.<br>

 ## I have Deep Understanding on👋

-Machine Learning
+Machine Learning.<br>

-Deep Learning
+Deep Learning.<br>

-Natural Language Processing
+Natural Language Processing.<br>

-OpenCV
+OpenCV.<br>

-Python
+Python.<br>

-TensorFlow
+TensorFlow.<br>

-Keras
+Keras.<br>

-PyTorch
+PyTorch.<br>